 are then added to points previously earned at WCHR Member Events and the Capital Challenge Horse Show, to crown a WCHR

 National Champion in each category.
-The 2013 Capital Challenge Horse show was held September 30 through October 6, 2013.
+The 2014 Capital Challenge Horse show will be held September 29 through October 5, 2014.
 For more information visit www.capitalchallenge.org.